jtod/Sigma16/docs/src/userguide/userguide.md

   b    second operand register
 ----  ------------------------------------------------

-Meaning  R_d := R_a  op \ R_b

-Example: add R5,R2,R12  ; R5 := R2+R12

-**Register R0 and R15 are special**

-You should not use R0 or R15 to hold ordinary variables.

-**R0 always contains 0**

-* Any time you need the number 0, it's available in R0

-* You cannot change the value of R0

-* add R0,R2,R3 ; does nothing --- R0 will not change

-* add R5,R2,R3 ; fine - you can change all other registers

-* It is legal to use R0 as the destination, but it will still be 0 after you do it!

-**R15 holds status information**

-* Some instructions place additional information in R15 (is the result negative? was there an overflow?)

-* Therefore the information in R15 is transient

-* R15 is for temporary information; it's not a safe place to keep long-term data

 ## Keeping variables in memory

-Limitation of register file: it's small.
+So far we have used registers in the register file to hold variables.
+However, there are only 16 of these, and two have special purposes (R0 and R15).
+That leaves only 14 registers, and most programs need more than 14 variables.

+The computer contains another subsystem called the *memory*.
+This is similar in some ways to the register file.
+The memory contains a sequence of *memory locations*, each of which can hold a word.
+Each location is identifed by an *address*, and the addresses count up from
+0. We will use the notation *mem[a]* to denote the memory location with address a

-The register file is used to perform calculations.
+* The register file is used to perform calculations.
 In computing something like x := (2*a + 3*b) / (x-1), all the arithmetic will be done using the register file.
-But the register file has a big
-limitation: There are only 16 registers And most programs need more than 16 variables!

-Solution: the memory is large and can hold far more data than the register file.

-The memory is similar to the register file: it is a large collection of words
-A variable name (x, sum, count) refers to a word in memory Some differences between memory and register file:
+But there are only a few registers available.

-The memory is \alert{much larger}: 65,536 locations (the register file has only 16)
+* The memory is much larger: it contains 65,536 locations so it can hold all the variables in a program.
+But the memory has a
-The memory cannot do arithmetic
+  limitation: the computer cannot do arithmetic directly on data in the memory.

-So our strategy in programming:
+A variable name refers to a word in memory.
+Actually, the variable name just stands for the address of the location which contains the variable.
+This allows you to refer to a variable by a name (x, sum, count) rather than an address (003c, 0104, 00d7).

+Since we need a lot of variables, they need to be kept in memory.
+But since we need to do arithmetic and arithmetic can be performed only on data in registers, we adopt the following strategy:

 * Keep data permanently in memory
 * When you need to do arithmetic, copy a variable from memory to a register
 * When finished, copy the result from a register back to memory

-The register file:

-*  16 registers
-*  \stress{Can do arithmetic, but too small to hold all your variables}
-*  Each register holds a 16-bit word
-*  Names are R0, R1, R2, $\ldots$, R15
-*  You can do arithmetic on data in the registers
-*  \alert{Use registers to hold data temporarily that you're doing arithmetic on}

-The {memory

-* 65,536 memory locations
-* Each memory location holds a 16-bit word
-* Each memory location has an \alert{address} 0, 1, 2, $\ldots$,
-  65,535
-* The machine cannot do arithmetic on a memory location
-* \alert{Use memory locations to store program variables permanently.
-Also, use memory locations to store the program.}

-Copying a word between memory and register.
-There are two instructions for accessing the memory

-load copies a variable from memory to a register
-\stress{\texttt{load R2,x[R0]}} copies the variable \texttt{x}
-from memory to register R2
-\stress{R2 := x}
-R2 is changed; x is unchanged
+Two instructions are needed to do this:

-store copies a variable from a register to memory
+* *load* copies a word from a memory location into a register.
-\stress{\texttt{store R3,y[R0]}} copies the word in register R3 to the variable \texttt{y} in memory
-\stress{y := R3}
-y is changed; R3 is unchanged

-Notice that we write [R0] after a variable name.
-Later we'll see the reason, but for now don't worry about the [R0] -- just don't forget to put it in.

-An assignment statement in machine langauge

-x := a+b+c
+  Suppose *xyz* is a variable in memory; then to copy its value into R2 we could write *load R2,xyz[R0]*
+* *store* copies a word from a register into a memory location.
+If R3 contains the result of some calculations, and we want to put it back into memory in a varaible named result, we would write *store R3,result[R0]*

+It's necessary to write [R0] after the variable name, similarly to writing [R0] after the constant in a lea instruction.
+Again, the reason for that will be explained later but for now just treat it as an arbitrary rule.

+At this point we have enough instructions to write an assignment statement in assembly language.
+Typically we will first write an algorithm using higher level language notation, and then translate it into instructions.

+The problem: translate *x := a+b+c* into assembly language.

+Solution:

 ~~~~
    load   R1,a[R0]      ; R1 := a
    load   R2,b[R0]      ; R2 := b
    add    R3,R1,R2      ; R3 := a+b
    load   R4,c[R0]      ; R4 := c
    add    R5,R3,R4      ; R5 := (a+b) + c
    store  R5,x[R0]      ; x := a+b+c
 ~~~~

-Use \important{load} to \stress{copy variables from memory to registers} Do arithmetic with \important{add, sub, mul, div} Use
-\important{store} to \stress{copy result back to memory}

 Why do we have registers and memory?
-The programmer has to keep track of which variables are currently in registers, and you have to use load and store instructions to copy data between the registers and memory.
+After all, this makes programming a little more complicated.
+You have to keep track of which variables are currently in registers, and you have to use load and store instructions to copy data between the registers and memory.
 Wouldn't it be easier just to get rid of the distinction between registers and memory, and do all the arithmetic on memory?

-Yes, it's possible to design a computer that way, and there have actually been real computers like that.
+Yes, this would be simpler.
+Furthermore, it's possible to design a computer that way, and there have actually been real computers like that.
 However, this approach makes the computer very much slower.
 With modern circuits, a computer without load and store instructions (where you do arithmetic on memory locations) would run approximately 100 times slower.

-Defining variables
+So nearly all modern computers do arithmetic in registers, and use instructions like load and store to copy data back and forth between registers and memory.

+The variables used in a program need to be defined and given an initial value.
+This is done with the *data* statement.
+The variable name comes first, and it must start at the beginning of the line (no space before it).
+Then comes the keyword *data*, followed by the initial value, which may be written in either decimal or hexadecimal.

-To define variables x, y, z and give them initial values
+For example, to define variables x, y, z and give them initial values:

 ~~~~
 x    data   34    ; x is a variable with initial value 34